tc39/source-map/source-map-rev3.md

-1. The starting column of the line in the generated code that the segment represents.
+1. The zero-based starting column of the line in the generated code that the segment represents.
 If this is the first field of the first segment, or the first segment following a new generated line (“;”), then this field holds the whole base 64 VLQ.
 Otherwise, this field contains a base 64 VLQ that is relative to the previous occurrence of this field. _Note that this is different than the fields below because the previous value is reset after every generated line._
-2. If present, an index into the “sources” list.
+2. If present, an zero-based index into the “sources” list.
 This field is a base 64 VLQ relative to the previous occurrence of this field, unless this is the first occurrence of this field, in which case the whole value is represented.
-3. If present, the starting line in the original source represented.
+3. If present, the zero-based starting line in the original source represented.
 This field is a base 64 VLQ relative to the previous occurrence of this field, unless this is the first occurrence of this field, in which case the whole value is represented.
 Always present if there is a source field.
-4. If present, the starting column of the line in the source represented.
+4. If present, the zero-based starting column of the line in the source represented.
 This field is a base 64 VLQ relative to the previous occurrence of this field, unless this is the first occurrence of this field, in which case the whole value is represented.
 Always present if there is a source field.
-5. If present, the index into the “names” list associated with this segment.
+5. If present, the zero-based index into the “names” list associated with this segment.
 This field is a base 64 VLQ relative to the previous occurrence of this field, unless this is the first occurrence of this field, in which case the whole value is represented.

 Note: This encoding reduces the source map size 50% relative to the V2 format in tests performed using Google Calendar.